tonethar/IGME-330-Master/notes/HW-php-web-service-4.md

 ## V. Discussion
 - So we now have a functioning web service, and a client app to utilize it, well done!
-- But how could we make it better?
+- But how could we make this "jokes" web service better?
 Here are some ideas:
   - add more jokes
   - right now we have 2 different PHP files (**get-jokes.php** & **get-random-joke.php**) with separate copies of the same hard-coded data.
 Instead, place the `$jokes` array in a third PHP file and link to it from the other 2 PHP files with PHP's `include()` function
   - give the jokes a `rating` attribute between 0 and 5